quartzy/courier/README.md

 [![Style Status][ico-styleci]][link-styleci]
 [![Scrutinizer Code Quality][ico-scrutinizer]][link-scrutinizer]

-A transactional email sending library built on the idea of third-party email senders, using php-email domain objects and drivers for each sender.
+A library to send transactional emails using domain objects and concise interfaces.

-Let's face it, most developers don't want to spend their time writing code that renders email templates.
-In fact, most don't even want to deal with the templates at all.
-That is what makes the features of third-party emailing services (a la SendGrid, SparkPost, Postmark, etc), such as reporting, template storing/rendering, retries, etc, so wonderful.
-These features allow the people that care the most about the emails own them, while developers can focus on other matters.
-Each service provider has their own way of implementing their API though, making it difficult to switch providers if one starts to let you down.
+Check out the [documentation](https://courier.netlify.com) for more details on how to use Courier!

-The goal of this library is to provide the ability to send standardized emails without having to reinvent the wheel each time you want to change third party providers.
-By leveraging a standardized domain model (php-email) for defining our emails, this library is capable of defining drivers (or "couriers" in our case) that allow the developer to easily switch out service providers without changing any part of their code.
+This library provides tools to send standardized emails using third-party SaaS SMTP providers like SparkPost and Postmark without having to reinvent the wheel.
+By leveraging a [standardized domain model](https://github.com/quartzy/php-email) for defining our emails, Courier is capable of defining drivers (or "couriers" in our case) that allow the developer to easily switch out how they send their emails without changing any part of their code that builds and delivers the email.

 ## Install